Lesson 4 of5

 Structure of Lamentations

-Chapters 1, 2, and 4 are acrostic; the first word of each verse in these chapters begins with the subsequent letter of the Hebrew alphabet.
-Chapter 3 extends the acrostic by having succeeding sets of three for each letter of the alphabet (hence, twenty-two sets of three for a total of sixty-six verses).
-Chapter 5 is not acrostic but does consist of twenty-two verses.
+Lamentations 1, 2, and 4 are acrostic poems; the first word of each verse in these chapters begins with each of the 22 letters of the Hebrew alphabet in order.
+Chapter 3 extends the acrostic by having succeeding sets of three for each letter of the alphabet (hence, 22 sets of three for a total of 66 verses).
+Chapter 5, the final chapter, is not acrostic but does consist of 22 verses.
+Many scholars emphasize that the structure of the poem is itself a reflection of the grief it expresses.
+By using a highly rigid structure that breaks down in the final poem, Lamentations attempts to impose order on chaos, but ultimately the sorrow expressed in the book overwhelms any attempt at an orderly containment.

 Translation of Lamentations 3:56-63

 Modern Bible translations translate the verbs in these verses in the past tense.
 As such, the verses extend the statements about God’s steadfast love and mercy which are new each day and are thus a basis for future hope (3:22-24).
 The speaker’s own past life would then ratify the received orthodoxy.
-But the imperatives at the end of the chapter, starting with “look” or “see” in the middle of v.
-63, are jarring and nearly inexplicable.
+But the imperatives at the end of the chapter—starting with commands to “look” or “see” in the middle of v.
+63—are jarring and nearly inexplicable.
 Several recent commentaries have understood the perfect Hebrew verb forms in vv.
-56-62 not as past tense but as precative perfects, which gives them volitional force consistent with the imperatives in vv.
+56-62 not as past tense but as expressions of will consistent with the imperatives in vv.
 63-66.
 The narrative flow would then be the voice of the speaker stating that he had called on the name of the Lord from the depths of the pit in which his enemies had thrown him (3:52-55).
 The next move was God’s.
-The speaker pleads with God to hear, see, and come-and even to punish the punishers (3:64-66).
+The speaker pleads with God to hear, see, and come–and even to punish the punishers (3:64-66).
 Present experience is sharply in contrast with God’s past faithfulness, which intensifies the petition rather than answers it.
 Both translations are grammatically defensible.
-How one understands the overall flow of the book and theological tensions it articulates shapes the interpreter’s decision on this point.
+How one understands the overall flow of the book and the theological tensions it articulates shapes the interpreter’s decision on this point.